-- No more than one semester-long course or two quarter-long courses per semester may be taken through the CR/NC option.
-However, if a student is taking a course that is CR/NC for everyone (for example, Chorale or Orchestra), she may still choose to take one course under the ordinary CR/NC option.
+- A student taking a course that is CR/NC for everyone (for example, Chorale or Orchestra), may still choose to take one course under the ordinary CR/NC option.

-- Once the deadline for sign-up has passed, a student may not reverse her decision or otherwise "uncover the grade," except by declaring a major in the department.
+- Once the deadline for sign-up has passed, a student may not reverse the decision or otherwise "uncover the grade," except by declaring a major in the department.

 - Bryn Mawr students are bound by Bryn Mawr CR/NC rules, even when the course being taken CR/NC is at Haverford, Swarthmore, or Penn.

 - Haverford students taking Bryn Mawr courses must register for CR/NC at the Haverford Registrar’s Office.